emccorson/onsenguide/GUIDE.md

 };
 ```

-Run the app again, tap on a Pokemon in the list, and tap the Save button that
+Run the app again, tap on a Pokémon in the list, and tap the Save button that
 appears.
-The list item will contract, and the Pokemon will be saved, although
+The list item will contract, and the Pokémon will be saved, although
 we can't see that reflected in the app just yet.

 ##### Grid

 ##### Static assets (or whatever it's called)

-We need some images of Pokemon for the app, so we'll get some of the sprites
+We need some images of Pokémon for the app, so we'll get some of the sprites
 from an online repository.
 Getting all the sprites over the internet every time
 we want to see them is a bad idea.
 Some people will be using the app over a
 mobile connection and we don't want to suck up all their data.
 So we download